SmartData-Polito/darkvec/README.md

 search;
 * `03-clustering.ipynb`: unsupervised clustering algorithms and results of the manual clusters inspection;
 * `A01-corpus-generation.ipynb`: Appendix1.
-Codes used for generating the
+Code used for generating the
 corpus of the experiments.
-It runs is designed to run on Spark;
+It runs is designed to run on a Spark cluster;
 * `A02-model-training.ipynb`: Appendix2.
-Training of the models used in the paper;
+Training of the models used in the paper (requires Gensim);
 * `A03-darknet-interim`: Appendix3.
 Some intermediate preprocessing.
 To
-reduce the notebooks runtime, we save intermediate dataframes and load them instead of recomputing them.
+reduce the notebook runtime, we save intermediate dataframes and load them instead of always recomputing everything.
 In this notebook, user can observe and repeat such preprocessing.

 ### `src` Folder <a id='src'></a>